 Plug In a Power Inverter

 To keep your laptop charged in your car all day, you’re going to need more power than what most USB sockets can put out.
 That’s where power inverters come in.
 These devices turn the 12v from your car cigarette lighter into the 110v mains power your laptop is expecting.

 The BESTEK Car Inverter has a pair of 110v outlets, along with a single USB C PD port and two USB-A ports for charging smaller devices at full speed.

-Relatively compact for what it offers, it’ll fit easily in most glove compartments when you’re not using it.
+Relatively compact and inexpensive for what it offers, it’ll fit easily in most glove compartments when you’re not using it.

 Working from your car offers you the mobility and flexibility a regular office can’t, but it also poses several connectivity challenges.
 Weak signal areas and dead zones are a real problem, especially if you’re relying on phone calls or the internet to get things done.